Tomb Raider II: Release

-Both the Windows and PlayStation versions of the game were released in North America and Europe on 21 November 1997.
-The PlayStation version was published in Japan by Victor Interactive Software on 22 January 1998.
-A version for Mac OS was developed by Westlake Interactive and published by Aspyr in North America in October 1998.
 Tomb Raider II was made available for download for the PlayStation 3 via the PlayStation Network store on 7 September 2012.
 The game was released for Mac OS X and sold via the Mac App Store in October 2011.
 The PC version was re-released digitally in 2012 by GOG.com.
 A version for iOS was published by then-franchise owner Square Enix on 3 December 2014.
 This version was released for Android the following year on 28 October.
 The game was remastered as part of the Tomb Raider I–III Remastered collection for the Nintendo Switch, PlayStation 5, PlayStation 4, Xbox Series X/S, Xbox One, and PC in February 2024.